StevenClontz/escape-pod-puzzlehunt-2016/pages/4-joe-davis-stadium.md

 with a 2x3 grid of pips, AND you'll need to **rotate the grid** to write some of the words.
 Devious...

-Don't neglect to **photograph the ticket prices** for your records, as well as **post a photograph of your team at this location to either Twttr or FB** with the appropriate hashtags.
+Don't neglect to **photograph the ticket prices** for your records.

 It's all about to come to a head. *Your final mission objective is outside the building where